 A consultation will help us evaluate your general eye health, and determine if cataracts are the primary cause of your decreased vision.
 It can include specialized tests to determine if you are a candidate for cataract surgery, and what your visual potential is.
 Dr. Besser will answer all your questions about postoperative visual recovery, and discuss expectations and options for living independently from glasses.
 During your visit, we’ll also discuss any other procedures or surgeries that are best suited for your needs.

-For cataract surgery consultations, we’ll complete a comprehensive eye exam looking clinically at all the structures of the eye.
-Once we’ve determined you are a good candidate for surgery, you’ll return for a follow up visit for specialized diagnostic testing.
+During the cataract consultation, we’ll complete a comprehensive eye exam looking clinically at all the structures of the eye.
+Once we’ve determined you are a good candidate for surgery, and the rest of your eye is healthy, you’ll return for a follow-up visit for specialized diagnostic testing.

 It is, therefore, important to monitor IOP during wellness exams.
 We put numbing drops in the eye and use a special instrument to gently check the pressure.

-Front Section of Eye
+Front Section Of Eye

-Retina and Optic Nerve
+Retina And Optic Nerve